The People Have Spoken-Let’s Keep Talking.

 Northfield —

-2,161 “no” votes sent a clear message to our village leadership.
+2,161 “no” votes (69.36% of ballots cast) sent a clear message to our village leadership.
 Now the village is opening up to “discussions” about what’s next for the Happ Rd Improvement Project.

 IN THE MEANTIME…….

 Keep your yard signs up.
-Until we get confirmation that the roundabout AND center turn lane will be abandoned our message still needs to be out there.
+Until we see new plans that exclude the roundabout AND center turn lane our message still needs to be out there.

 Sign our petition (if you haven’t already done so).
 We currently have over 200 signatures but would like to get to 500.
 This is important because the November 5 Public Question was advisory only.
 If we need to further demonstrate the will of the people, the petition will help us do that.